albertony/wslkit/README.md

 #### Docker

-If you have Docker Desktop installed, it will include its own copy of the same `vpnkit.exe` as used by the `wsl-vpnkit` system.
-Upon start/stop it will terminate any running `vpnkit.exe` processes, which means it would also terminate such a process started by `wsl-vpnkit`, and it would have to be restarted it to get it to work again.
-The workaround for this, as in the original [github.com/sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit), is to rename the copy of `vpnkit.exe` used for WSL into `wsl-vpnkit.exe`.
-This is done in the installation performed by the `Wsl.ps1`, functions `New-VpnKit` and `Install-VpnKit`.
+If you have Docker Desktop installed, it will include its own copy of the same vpnkit tool (`com.docker.vpnkit.exe`, previously `vpnkit.exe`) used by the `wsl-vpnkit` system.
+Upon start/stop it will terminate any running processes with same name, which means it would also terminate such a process started by `wsl-vpnkit`, and it would have to be restarted it to get it to work again.
+The workaround for this, as in the original [github.com/sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit), is to rename the copy used for WSL into `wsl-vpnkit.exe`.
+This is automatically done by the installation performed by the `Wsl.ps1`, functions `New-VpnKit` and `Install-VpnKit`.

 ### Linux distributions